What is a limited company?

 Register your company with Companies House

 You can register a new limited company at Companies House online for a fee of £12 (£40 by post) and you must provide full details of directors and shareholders, the registration process usually takes around 24 hours.
 Once registration is completed you will receive a registration certificate together with a company number.

 If the new limited company is going to start trading immediately then you will need to register the company for Corporation Tax and PAYE for employers if you are employing staff.
-This again can be done while registering your company with Companies House via this official tool.
+This again can be completed while registering your company with Companies House via its official online tool.